needle-tools/needle-engine-support/documentation/faq.md

 <summary><b>I'm using networking and Glitch and it doesn't work if more than 30 people visit the Glitch page at the same time</b></summary>

 - Deploying on Glitch is a fast way to prototype and might even work for some small productions.
 The little server there doesn't have the power and bandwidth to host many people in a persistent session.
-- We're working on other networking ideas, but in the meantime you cab host the website somewhere else (with node.js support) or simply remix it to distribute load among multiple servers.
+- We're working on other networking ideas, but in the meantime you can host the website somewhere else (with node.js support) or simply remix it to distribute load among multiple servers.
+You can also host the [networking backend package](https://www.npmjs.com/package/@needle-tools/needle-tiny-networking-ws) itself somewhere else where it can scale e.g. Google Cloud.
 </details>

 <details>
 <summary><b>My website doesn't have AR/VR buttons</b></summary>

 - Make sure to add the `WebXR` component somewhere inside your root `GltfObject`.
-- Optionally add a `AR Session Root` on your root `GltfObject` to specify scale and orientation for WebXR.
+- Optionally add a `AR Session Root` component on your root `GltfObject` or within the child hierarchy to specify placement, scale and orientation for WebXR.
+- Optionally add a `XR Rig` component to control where users start in VR
 </details>

 <details>